mambawopieman/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In the realm of coding, this translates to writing clean, readable, and maintainable code that solves problems efficiently without unnecessary complexity.
 It reminds us to favor well-structured designs, avoid premature optimization, and strive for elegance in our solutions, which not only benefits ourselves but also those who will read and build upon our code in the future."

 Another programming adage for today could be: 'Code is read much more often than it is written.'
 This emphasizes the importance of clarity and readability in programming, as your code will likely have a longer life through maintenance and collaboration than the time it takes to initially write it.

+# 2024-03-13
+- Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

+This quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, bugs, and harder maintenance.
+It's more important to first write clear, readable, and functional code, and only optimize when profiling identifies bottlenecks.
+Always consider the trade-offs between code readability and performance optimizations.
+Remember, simplicity often yields better long-term maintainability and scalability.